 Step 3.
 The Internship Coordinator uses the completed SPA Internship Confirmation and ASU Core Learning Competencies forms, along with the position description and the student's statement of interest/fit, to generate an application for agreement (approval of the internship for academic credit).

-The Coordinator submits the information via DocuSign - online signature system.
+The Coordinator submits the information via DocuSign - an online signature system.
 The agreement document is electronically sent back to the supervisor/agency and then on to the college/university for signatures, then stored in the DocuSign repository for the duration of the agreement.
 The Agreement is between the University and the Employer/Agency/Organization.
-Agreements can be made for as short as six months or as long as five years.
+Agreements can be made for as short as 2-4 months (semester) or as long as five years.

 Step 4.
 Once the agreement is approved, the Internship Coordinator will notify the SPA Academic Advisor and the student will be cleared (and notified) to register and participate in the PAF484 Internship course during the semester in which they perform the internship*.